Hawksworth, Nottinghamshire: Parliamentary elections

 Hawksworth comes within the Newark parliamentary constituency.
 The Member of Parliament for Newark is Robert Jenrick, of the Conservative party, who has held the seat since 2014.
 Jenrick was re-elected at the 2017 General Election with an increased majority of 34,493.
 The voter turnout for Newark in 2017 was 72.9 per cent.

 Local government

 County

 For Nottinghamshire County Council elections Hawksworth comes within the Bingham East electoral division.
 The most recent election was in May 2017, when Francis Purdue-Horan, of the Conservative party, was reelected to the seat.

 Borough

 For Rushcliffe Borough Council elections Hawksworth comes within the Thoroton ward.
 The most recent election was at a by-election in May 2017 when Sarah Paulina Bailey of the Conservative party won the seat with a majority of 615.
 The next Borough election will be on 2 May 2019.

 Parish

 Hawksworth does not have a Parish Council, but Parish Meeting instead.
 Meetings take place "twice yearly and as required".

 Pre-1894

-Historically, Hawksworth lay in Bingham Wapentake or hundred until it joined Bingham Rural District under the terms of the Local Government Act of 1894.
+Historically, Hawksworth lay in Bingham Wapentake or hundred until it joined Bingham Rural District under the terms of the Local Government Act 1894.